Selling Cereal At The Turn Of The Century

 There is an explanation.

-Company founder Will Keith Kellogg (April 7, 1860 – October 6, 1951) made himself, his cereals and the city of Battle Creek, MI famous.
+Company founder Will Keith Kellogg (April 7, 1860 – October 6, 1951) made himself, his cereals and the city of Battle Creek, Michigan famous.
 Kellogg did this by producing a better breakfast product and a lot of advertising.